gfarnadi/gfarnadi.github.io/courses/ML/main.md

 Welcome to MATH80629A Graduate level course on introduction to machine learning at HEC Montreal (English edition).
 This is the English edition of the course, for the French edition, please check [here](http://www.cs.toronto.edu/~lcharlin/courses/80-629/).
 In this course, we will study machine learning models, a type of statistical analysis that focuses on prediction, for analyzing very large datasets ("big data").
 The plan is to survey different machine learning techniques (supervised, unsupervised, reinforcement learning) as well as some applications (e.g., recommender systems).
 We will also study large-scale machine learning and will discuss distributed computational frameworks (Hadoop and Spark).
-Thanks to [prof. Laurent Charlin](http://www.cs.toronto.edu/~lcharlin/courses/80-629/), majority of the materials are based on the previous edition of this course that have been thaugh by him.

 ## Course Format